-DAWSON Precision Components (DPC) is supplying world-class British engineered parts for thousands of 3-D revolving Revomaze metal puzzles.
+We are now supplying world-class British engineered parts for thousands of 3-D revolving Revomaze metal puzzles.

-The Greater Manchester engineering firm is manufacturing components for Revomaze developer Ashton Pitt Ltd, based in Cumbria, which sells the cylindrical mazes globally.
+Our team are now manufacturing components for Revomaze developer Ashton Pitt Ltd, based in Cumbria, which sells the cylindrical mazes globally.

 Players need dexterity, memory, endurance and self-control to unlock the metal puzzles.
 They have to avoid traps and stick closely to tiny walls and bridges to find their way out.

-Oldham-based DPC has so far supplied 5,000 mazes plus other precision-engineered parts including aluminium sleeves and stainless-steel drawbars and pins.
+From our Oldham factory, we have so far supplied 5,000 mazes plus other precision-engineered parts including aluminium sleeves and stainless-steel drawbars and pins.

 The first Revomaze puzzles went on sale in 2009.
 Since then, the range has expanded to 18 designs, each offering increasingly-complicated challenges.